csparedes-pucesi/python-essentials-epn-cec/README.md

 - docs: it's save all documents
 - notes: all exercises made in class
+- Cuaderno: allows the final project in Jupiter notebook
+- activities: contains the task sended to review
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used